Harvey Kurtzman: Early life (1924–1942)

 Harvey Kurtzman spoke little of his parents in interviews, and not much is known of their pre-American lives.
-David Kurtzman and Edith née Sherman grew up in Ukraine in Odessa, and were literate urbanites.
+David Kurtzman and Edith née Sherman grew up in Ukraine in Odesa, and were literate urbanites.
 They belonged to the city's large Jewish community, one that suffered generations of antisemitic oppression, and the city had fallen into economic hardship following the Russian Revolution.
 Shortly after World War I David emigrated to New York and Edith soon followed in what she called "a desperate journey" escaping the new Soviet Union.
 There the non-observant pair married in a civil ceremony.
 The first of their two sons, Zachary, was born April 8, 1923.

 Harvey Kurtzman was born on October 3, 1924, in a tenement building on 428 East Ninety-Eighth Street in Brooklyn in New York City.
 David joined the Christian Science church, and when he suffered a bleeding ulcer he turned to prayer to cure it; he died from it on November 29, 1928, at age 36.
 The family was in such desperate financial straits that their mother placed the Kurtzman brothers in an orphanage for three months until she secured work as a milliner.
 Several months later, Edith remarried to Russian-Jewish immigrant Abraham Perkes, who worked in the printing industry as a brass engraver.
 The Kurtzman boys kept their surname, while their mother took that of Perkes.
 The couple had a son Daniel on February 17, 1931.
 In 1934, the family moved to the more upscale Bronx, where the family lived at 2166 Clinton Avenue.

 Perkes was not wealthy, but managed to provide for his family during the Great Depression of the 1930s.
 He was a trade unionist, and the couple read the communist newspaper Daily Worker.
 Perkes brought young Kurtzman to work, and encouraged him to help with design and drawing and to think of himself as a professional artist.